 Above is a greatly simplified example of an aircraft propulsion system showing the “eXpress FTA” available as interdependent on the FMECA and Diagnostic capability of the design.
 The “FD” below each node of the FTA describes the portion of the failure that can be detected.
 The “FUI” identifies the portion of the failure that can be “uniquely” isolated at each node.

 The other failure effects that were assigned with lower-level severities, are effectively ignored in the resultant delivery of the FTA assessment product and since the FTA analysis is used for risk assessment at the integrated systems’ level (fielded product).
-The FTA is a required analyses, for example, for any air vehicles that are over 55 pounds that fly in the US airspace above civilian population.
-Therefore, the FAA requires this FTA as a Risk Assessment product as part of its airworthiness certification requirements.
+The FTA is a required analyses, for example, for any air vehicles that are over a specific minimum weight and that may fly in the US airspace above civilian population.
+Therefore, the FAA requires an FTA as a Risk Assessment product as part of its airworthiness certification requirements.

 We’ve used the interrelated FTA to validate and correct hard-to-discover errors in the traditional FMECAs many times!
-The traditional FMECA’s may appear correct for any particular design piece, but when the independent designs must be integrated with other designs, the inconsistencies, omissions, errors and other disparities are sometimes very subtle, but lead to miscalculations of any other interdependent assessment product or extended operational use of such data for purposes of Testability, Maintainability, Availability, Reliability, etc.
+The traditional FMECA’s may appear correct for any particular design piece, but when the independent designs must be integrated with other designs, the inconsistencies, omissions, errors and other disparities are sometimes very subtle and can potentially mask causes for miscalculations in any higher level risk assessment product, or any maintenance plan based thereon.